-- If you’re getting the kind of value we often get out of Ultimate Rewards on the the 50,000 points you receive from the sign-up bonus, those points are worth $1,000.
+- If you’re getting the kind of value we often get out of Ultimate Rewards on the 80,000 points you receive from the welcome bonus, those points are worth $1,000 or more.

-- Considering the annual fee on that particular card is waived the first year, your max total cost to earn that bonus is $100.
+- The annual fee on that particular card is $95, so your max total cost to earn that bonus is $195.

 After receiving a welcome bonus, whether or not you should continue to use Plastiq basically boils down to one question: are the credit card rewards received from making the payment greater than the Plastiq fee?

 Is the value of earned credit card rewards is greater than the Plastiq fee?